marinapapap/CV/README.md

 - Promoted to a role that entailed managing all the training-based video content throughout the company.
 - Confidently communicated ideas and plans with a global network to ensure videos were on brand.
 - Creatively planned for small budgets and scheduled shoots with limited time and resources.
-- Managed teams of 3-6 people through the production of video content.
+- Managed teams of 3-6 people, providing direction, technical support and motivation.

 _Photographer & Sales (Jun 2015 - Jan 2017)_

-- Maintaind Key Performance Indicators (KPI) across multiple tourist attractions that accepted hundreds of customers a day.
+- Maintaind Key Performance Indicators (KPI's) across multiple, extremely busy, tourist attractions.
+- Motivated the team throughout long and busy shifts.
 - Trusted by upper management to train new staff and lead shifts when management were unavailable.

 ## Skills